-Barry A. Johnson, P.E. is a Senior Engineer at Uniform Evaluation Services.
+Barry A. Johnson, P.E. is a Director at Uniform Evaluation Services.

 Johnson brings more than 30 years of technical experience in design and construction as a civil/structural engineer.
 He spent the past 23 years with ICC, working in both technical services and evaluation services.
 He served most recently as senior staff engineer, launching a building products listing program in addition to working on deck, guardrail, and exterior wall cladding evaluation reports and reviewing reports to the Florida building codes.

 “I am excited to be part of the Uniform ES team and looking forward to continuing my relationships within the building community,” Johnson said.
 “It has always been rewarding to help manufacturers gain a wider entry into the marketplace and to work with the building safety and design professionals to make their jobs easier.”

 Johnson earned a B.S.C.E. degree from the University of Alabama, an MBA from the University of Alabama and began his engineering career with Vulcraft, a division of Nucor Corporation.
 He is a registered professional engineer in two states: Alabama and Florida.

 Adam Barefoot.
 P.E. is a Strategic Initiatives Manager at Uniform Evaluation Services.